fusioncharts/dev_centre_docs/getting-started/blazor/blazor-features.md

 ### Blazor method
 To invoke a Blazor method upon an event trigger, follow the steps below:
-1. Inside the ‘Index.razor‘ file, create an instance as shown below:
+1. Inside the `Index.razor` file, create an instance as shown below:
 ```javascript
     public static Index _instance;
 ```